 A Newport Rowing Club alumna, Erin first cultivated her love for rowing as a sophomore at Padua Academy.
 Beginning as a non-competitive rower and moving up to compete in varsity competitions in her senior year, she raced in a Women’s Lightweight 4+ in the 2013 US Rowing Youth National Championships.
 She graduated from the University of Delaware and has now returned to NRC to continue her rowing career as the middle school coach, hoping to inspire the same love for the sport that she found as a young athlete.

 Karen Cunningham has had the opportunity to work with middle and high school students for the last 30 years with her job teaching in the Garnet Valley School District.
 She made her way to NRC through her daughter, Maggie, who rowed at NRC during her four years at Padua.
-She loved the sport so much that she continues to row at Duquesne University in Pittsburgh
+Maggie loved the sport so much that she continues to row at Duquesne University in Pittsburgh.

 Team Mascot and Very Good Boy